 SultanAhmet Mosque: Built between the years 1609 and 1616 during the rule of Ahmed I, it is also known as the Blue Mosque due to the blue tiles that adorn the walls of the interior of the Mosque.
 Take your time and experience the peacefulness and tranquillity whilst watching worshippers pray and chant verses from the Qur’an and Islamic poetry.

-Hagia Sophia: Facing the SultanAhmet Mosque, you’ll find Hagia Sophia standing with all it’s might and glory.
+Hagia Sophia Mosque: Facing the SultanAhmet Mosque, you’ll find the Hagia Sophia Mosque standing with all it’s might and glory.
 The building can be traced back almost 1500 years.
 Functioning as a Church (and Cathedral) from its inception, it was transformed into a Mosque in 1453.
-However, in 1934 it was converted into a museum which is still the case today.
+However, in 1934 it was converted into a museum, until July 2020 when it transformed back into a mosque.

 Topkapi Palace: Built in the 15th century atop a small peninsula hill, sits a former palace which was known to be the political centre of the Ottoman Empire.
 In 1924, the Palace was converted into a Museum.
 Visitors will see beautiful courtyards, exhibition halls, ruins and columns and many other relics.
 Be sure to visit the Sacred Trust section to see historical religious relics belonging to some of the major Prophets.